eksctl-io/eksctl/userdocs/src/usage/eksctl-karpenter.md

 OIDC must be defined in order to install Karpenter.

-Once Karpenter is successfully installed, add a [NodePool(s)](https://karpenter.sh/docs/concepts/nodepools/) and [NodeClass(es)](https://karpenter.sh/docs/concepts/nodeclasses/) so Karpenter can start adding the right nodes to the cluster.
+Once Karpenter is successfully installed, add [NodePool(s)](https://karpenter.sh/docs/concepts/nodepools/) and [NodeClass(es)](https://karpenter.sh/docs/concepts/nodeclasses/) to allow Karpenter to start adding nodes to the cluster.

-The NodePool's `nodeClassRef` section must match the created `EC2NodeClass` metadata name.
+The NodePool's `nodeClassRef` section must match the name of an `EC2NodeClass`.
 For example:

 ```yaml
 apiVersion: karpenter.sh/v1